uspki/policies/certificate-policy.md

 There is no revocation grace period.

 #### 4.9.5 Time within which CA shall process the revocation request
 CAs shall revoke certificates as quickly as practical upon receipt of a revocation request.

-Revocation requests shall be processed before the next CRL is published, excepting those requests received within two hours of CRL issuance.
+For CAs publishing CRLs, revocation requests shall be processed before the next CRL is published, excepting those requests received within two hours of CRL issuance.
 Revocation requests received within two hours of CRL issuance shall be processed before the following CRL is published.

 The CA shall begin investigation of a Certificate Problem Report immediately upon receipt, and decide whether revocation or other appropriate action is warranted based on at least the following criteria: